naiyerasif/site/blog/2019-06-02-linting-sass-with-stylelint.md

 This script will run `stylelint` over all `scss` files in `src` directory and store a cache of results in `.cache/.stylelintcache` directory.
 Make sure that `.cache/` is in your `.gitignore`.

-### Configuration files
+If you want to ignore certain files, create a `.stylelintignore` in the project root and add the paths of those files.
+You can also add directories (just as you would in a `.gitignore` file).

-You can create `.stylelintignore` and `.stylelintrc` files in the root of your project.
-The former is used to ignore stylesheets in specified files and directories (just like `.gitignore`), while the latter is used to configure the behavior of `stylelint`.
+If you want to customize the behavior of `stylelint`, create a `.stylelintrc` file in the root of your project.
+This file can be either in JSON or YAML format.
+You can also add an extension (like `stylelintrc.json`, `.stylelintrc.yml`, etc) to gain editor support.

 ## Autofixing errors